Forbidden Voices: Censored in America

 This class is centered on some of the most famous examples of American censorship and includes content that is sure to offend everyone.
 We will celebrate the right to read by hearing authors speak their truths in their own words as we attempt to understand the debate over censorship, democracy, and the First Amendment.
 Students should be prepared to encounter content that they may find blasphemous, offensive, obscene, or otherwise problematic.

-I will curate the selections for the first part of the course with classics by Rudolfo Anaya, Charles Darwin, Frederick Douglass, George Orwell, John Steinbeck, Mark Twain, and Walt Whitman.
-For the second part of the course, students will build on the principles we have explored in class to set their own curriculum for the last six weeks of the semester.
+I will curate the selections for the first part of the course with banned classics by Rudolfo Anaya, Charles Darwin, Frederick Douglass, George Orwell, John Steinbeck, Mark Twain, and Walt Whitman.
+For the second part of the course, students will build on the principles we have explored in class to set their own curriculum for the last few weeks of the semester.
 For example, we may choose to discuss cinematic censorship, Supreme Court cases, news items about censorship, propaganda, and disinformation, as well as works by Sherman Alexie, Margaret Atwood, Alison Bechdel, Ray Bradbury, Lenny Bruce, George Carlin, Allen Ginsberg, Toni Morrison, George Orwell, Salman Rushdie, Angie Thomas, Kurt Vonnegut, or others proposed by students depending on what you want to know more about.
-Consistent attendance and active participation are expected.
-Students will keep a reading journal, which will form the basis for a series of short reaction papers.
-There will be one shorter research paper and a creative final project.
-Depending on enrollment, each student may be expected either to lead class discussion for a day or to offer a series of three-minute “leads” to help the class draw a link between the themes of each reading and the historical context in which the work was censored.

 THE MOST UP TO DATE TIMELINE